Andrewsnobre/wikiracer/readme.md

 # Wikiracer

 This script finds the path between two Wikipedia pages using internal links.

-Should provide a path of wikipedia links with the start page as the first link, the end page as the final link, and with each link occuring in the article body of the previous link.
+Should provide a path of Wikipedia links with the start page as the first link, the end page as the final link, and with each link occurring in the article body of the previous link.

 ## Prerequisites